-Wear a mask, gloves and eye glasses if coming into contact with the solution and during plating.
+Wear gloves if coming into contact with the salts or solution.

+Wear a mask, particularly when dealing with the dry salts which can produce hazardous dust.
 Do not eat, drink or smoke whilst operating the system.
 Do not allow children near to any of the materials or equipment.
-Please wash your hands after handling any of the equipment or chemicals .
+Please wash your hands after handling any of the equipment or chemicals Please use a circuit breaker in the mains supply to the heater employed within the tank, if the glass housing becomes damaged then dangerous voltages may be exposed to the user.